-□ In addition, the judicial district is working with the vendors with whom it contracts to provide programs to ensure that those vendors comply with Title VI, the Americans with Disabilities Act, and the Rehabilitation Act of 1973.13 Specifically, the district includes the following provisions in its contracts with vendors and has encouraged the county to do so, as well, in its contracts with vendors that provide court programs and services: Not applicable.
+□ In addition, the judicial district is working with the vendors with whom it contract provide programs to ensure that those vendors comply with Title VI, the America with Disabilities Act, and the Rehabilitation Act of 1973.
+Specifically, the dist includes the following provisions in its contracts with vendors and has encourage county to do so, as well, in its contracts with vendors that provide court program services: Not applicable.
 Mercer County does not make these services available through providers.

-- □ The judicial district has not yet worked to include language in vendor contracts requiring compliance with Title VI, the Americans with Disabilities Act, and the Rehabilitation Act of 1973.
-The district intends to accomplish this by this date: - ☑ In addition, the Language Access Coordinator and/or DCA for the judicial district have advised judges that they should consider the ability of an LEP litigant to complete a given program before ordering him or her to do so, and have advised judges that they should not put an LEP litigant in danger of being held in contempt, charged extra fees or costs, or subject to any other adverse consequence for failure to complete a program that did not provide competent interpretation and translation.
+The judicial district has not yet worked to include language in vendor contracts requiring compliance with Title VI, the Americans with Disabilities Act, and the Rehabilitation Act of 1973.
+The district intends to accomplish this by this date: In addition, the Language Access Coordinator and/or DCA for the judicial district have advised judges that they should consider the ability of an LEP litigant to complete a given program before ordering him or her to do so, and have advised judges that they should not put an LEP litigant in danger of being held in contempt, charged extra fees or costs, or subject to any other adverse consequence for failure to complete a program that did not provide competent interpretation and translation.